forrestjgq/lsp/thread/pwpt/pthread5.md

 > then, if I like being that person, I'll come up: if not, I'll stay down here till
 > I'm somebody else."

 When a function in a single threaded program needs to create private data that persists across calls to that function, the data can be allocated statically in memory.
-The name's scope can be limited to the function or file that uses it (static) or it can be made global (extern).
+The name's scope can be limited to the function or file that uses it (`static`) or it can be made global (`extern`).

 It is not quite that simple when you use threads.
-All threads within a process share the same address space, which means that any variable declared as static or extern, or in the process heap, may be read and written by all threads within the process.
+All threads within a process share the same address space, which means that any variable declared as `static` or `extern`, or in the process heap, may be read and written by all threads within the process.
 That has several important implications for code that wants to store "persistent" data between a series of function calls within a thread:

-> The value in a static or extern variable, or in the heap, will be the value last written by any thread.
+- The value in a `static` or `extern` variable, or in the heap, will be the value last written by any thread.
 In some cases this may be what you want, for example, to maintain the seed of a pseudorandom number sequence.
 In other cases, it may not be what you want.

-> The only storage a thread has that's truly "private" are processor registers.
+- The only storage a thread has that's truly "private" are processor registers.
 Even stack addresses can be shared, although only if the "owner" deliberately exposes an address to another thread.
 In any event, neither registers nor "private" stack can replace uses of persistent static storage in non-threaded code.

 So when you need a private variable, you must first decide whether all threads share the same value, or whether each thread should have its own value.
-If they share, then you can use static or extern data, just as you could in a single threaded program; however, you must synchronize access to the shared data across multiple threads, usually by adding one or more mutexes.
+If they share, then you can use `static` or `extern` data, just as you could in a single threaded program; however, you must synchronize access to the shared data across multiple threads, usually by adding one or more mutexes.

 If each thread needs its own value for a private variable, then you must store all the values somewhere, and each thread must be able to locate the proper value.
 In some cases you might be able to use static data, for example, a table where you can search for a value unique to each thread, such as the thread's `pthread_t`.
 In many interesting cases you cannot predict how many threads might call the function-imagine you were implementing a thread-safe library that could be called by arbitrary code, in any number of threads.

-The most general solution is to malloc some heap in each thread and store the values there, but your code will need to be able to find the proper private data in any thread.
+The most general solution is to `malloc` some heap in each thread and store the values there, but your code will need to be able to find the proper private data in any thread.
 You could create a linked list of all the private values, storing the creating thread's identifier (`pthread_t`) so it could be found again, but that will be slow if there are many threads.
 You need to search the list to find the proper value, and it would be difficult to recover the storage that was allocated by terminated threads-your function cannot know when a thread terminates.

 > New interfaces should not rely on implicit persistent storage!

 When you are designing new interfaces, there's a better solution.
 You should require the caller to allocate the necessary persistent state, and tell you where it is.
 There are many advantages to this model, including, most importantly:

-> In many cases, you can avoid internal synchronization using this model, and, in rare cases where the caller wishes to share the persistent state between threads, the caller can supply the needed synchronization.
+- In many cases, you can avoid internal synchronization using this model, and, in rare cases where the caller wishes to share the persistent state between threads, the caller can supply the needed synchronization.

-> The caller can instead choose to allocate more than one state buffer for use within a single thread.
+- The caller can instead choose to allocate more than one state buffer for use within a single thread.
 The result is several independent sequences of calls to your function within the same thread, with no conflict.

 The problem is that you often need to support implicit persistent states.
 You may be making an existing interface thread-safe, and cannot add an argument to the functions, or require that the caller maintain a new data structure for your benefit.
 That's where thread-specific data comes in.